clamy54/BlackBox-Cue/README.md

 **Windows:**

-1. Download the latest release from GitHub
+1. Download the latest release (zip) from GitHub and extract it
 2. Run the installer
 3. Launch BlackBox Cue